-Why do Christians listen to a man who has declared himself to be God on earth, and who wears a long white dress and dons hats that honor nature gods like Dagon and Saturn, anyway?
-No, I'm through with all the “Christmas” propaganda, secular and religious.
-“Culinarily” speaking, what it is time for, in my neck of the woods, and what I now look forward to each winter solstice, is tamales!
-I know, you must be thinking I'm a “Grinch”, a “Scrooge” or an Anti-Christ right?
+Why do protestant Christians listen to a man who has declared himself to be God on earth, especially one that wears a long white dress and dons hats that honor nature gods like Dagon and Saturn, anyway?
+No. I'm through with all the “Christmas” propaganda, secular and religious.
+Culinarily speaking, what it is time for, in my neck of the woods, and what I now look forward to each winter solstice, is tamales!
+I know, you must be thinking I'm a Grinch, a Scrooge or an Anti-Christ, right?
 No, I'm not.
-What I am, dear reader, is a Christian realist.
+What I am, dear reader, is a Christian realist!

 I must sound very sacrilegious to many of you right about now, but that is not my intent.
-I'm just tired of the phony baloney reasons for the season.
-As a Christian, I refuse to honor any sun god, and the Son of God didn't leave any instructions for his disciples to celebrate his birth, so why not mark this time of year with a traditional ethnic food stuff instead?
+I'm not sorry, what I am is tired of the phony baloney reasons for the season.
+As a biblical Christian, I refuse to honor any sun god, and the Son of God didn't leave any instructions for his disciples to celebrate his birth, so why not mark this time of year with a traditional ethnic food stuff instead?

 As for the choice of meat to use, really this was a no-brainer for me– pork, of course.
 But what kind of chili sauce to anoint the succulent carne with?
 There is the deep soulful red or the bright tangy green to choose from.
 I eventually opted for the traditional red, but with a twist.
 My Tio said that he uses tomatillo in his chili sauce, this intrigued me and I decided to go with it – but I'm getting ahead of myself, let me back up a bit.
 I was about to Google tamale chili recipes when I remembered that my Uncle made tamales every year, so I emailed my Uncle, or “Tio” in Spanish, hoping he might pass on my grandfather's chili recipe to me.
 In my humble opinion, my grandfather made the best tamales, because his tamales were mild and yielded a wonderful surprise hidden inside that cornmeal encrusted present – an olive!
 I ask you, what could be better for an olive connoisseur?
 It's like hunting for the prize in the Cracker Jack or cereal box.